J-1 Visa Content Creator Jobs

 Does the 2-year home residency requirement apply to Content Creator J-1 participants?

 It depends on your funding source and whether your home country's skills list includes media or communications roles.
 If your placement is funded by your home government or a U.S. government agency, the requirement almost certainly applies.
-Participants not subject to it can pursue status changes, including H-1B or other work visas, after their J-1 program ends without returning home first.
+Participants not subject to it can pursue status changes, including H-1B visa or other work visas, after their J-1 program ends without returning home first.